Honda Civic hatchback (2006-2011)

 - Poor visibility out the back

-There's no missing the fact that the futuristic looking Honda Civic is styled unlike any other family hatchback.
+There’s no missing the fact that the futuristic looking Honda Civic is styled unlike any other family hatchback.
 The downside of this is limited rear visibility and compromised rear headroom.
 However, the boot of both three and five door cars is enormous.
 There are two petrol and one diesel engine on offer with the standard car, while the three-door-only Type R comes with a powerful 2.0-litre petrol unit.
 The Civic has a great driving position, but its firm suspension doesn’t handle rough roads very well.
+This version of the Honda Civic was replaced by a new model in 2011.

 MPG, running costs & CO2